Sino-Japanese vocabulary: Background

-Ancient China's political and economic influence in the region shaped the languages of Japanese, Korean, Vietnamese and other Asian languages in East and Southeast Asia throughout history in a manner comparable to Greek and Latin in Europe.
+Ancient China's political and economic influence in the region shaped the languages of Japanese, Korean, Vietnamese and other languages in East and Southeast Asia throughout history in a manner comparable to Koine Greek and Latin in the West.
 The Middle Chinese word for gunpowder, 火藥 (/ltc/), is rendered as hwayak in Korean, and as kayaku in Japanese.

-At the time of initial contact, Japanese lacked a writing system, while Chinese had a long-established script and a great deal of academic and scientific information.
-Literary Chinese, known as kanbun, became the earliest written language in Japan, serving as the medium for science, scholarship, religion, and government.
-The kanbun writing system essentially required every literate Japanese to be competent in written Chinese, although it is unlikely that many Japanese people were then fluent in spoken Chinese.
+At the time of initial contact, Old Japanese lacked a writing system, whereas Chinese had a long-established script and a substantial body of academic and scientific information.
+Classical Chinese, known as Kanbun in Japanese, became the earliest written language in Japan, serving as the medium for science, scholarship, religion, and government.
+The Kanbun writing system essentially required every literate Japanese to be competent in written Chinese, although it is unlikely that many Japanese people were then fluent in spoken Chinese.
 Chinese pronunciation was approximated in words borrowed from Chinese into Japanese.

 Chinese loanwords also reshaped Japanese phonology, introducing closed syllables (CV(N), alongside CV) and length becoming a phonetic feature with the development of both long vowels and long consonants.
 (See Early Middle Japanese: Phonological developments for details.)